4nuit/Hacking/hpc/sycl/README.md

 // simple parallel multiplication - each thread computes coeff [=](sycl::id<2> idx){ int j=idx[0]; int i=idx[0]; for(int k=0; k<N; ++k){ c[j][i] += a[i][k] + b[k][i]};}
 ```

--
+- ND Range kernels are like basic data parallel kernels but with more contol.
+See the [less naive matmul implementation](https://enccs.github.io/sycl-workshop/expressing-parallelism-nd-range/)

 ## Simplidied definition of the main classes

 (From **DPC++ book**)
 See [../../prog/c++](../../prog/c++/) for modern cpp memos.

+Notes:

-Warning: Only DPC++ tackles about graph tasks, dependance solving (usm in_order queues < usm out. + depends < buffer (out.) + accessors rights), kernel as a function or lambda.
+- DPC++ tackles deeper about graph tasks, dependance solving , kernel as a function or lambda, and device specific implementations.

-For FPGA, **segregating code with kernel as a function** saves compiling time (many hours for full image).
+- For FPGA, **segregating code with kernel as a function** saves compiling time (many hours for full image).

 ### Queue